 One challenge has been the delicate nature of the gossamer-looking animals.
 So Bret developed a cushioned, netted enclosure to keep them safe.

 "We've raised many generations of flamboyant cuttlefish now," says Brett.
-"It gives me great satisfaction, and it's aligned with the mission of the Aquarium, and our desire not to remove wild stock from the oceans.
+"It gives me great satisfaction, and it's aligned with the mission of the Aquarium, and our desire not to remove wild stock from the ocean.
 We've cultured and given away well over 1,000 cuttlefish to other institutions!"